-- Certificates, e.g. Star of the week, Star of the Term and Star of the Year - Privileges - Small treats - 'Marvellous Me' messages home allows teachers to share activities and rewards easily and quickly to promote good behavior and learning. - Annual Achievement Awards (At the end of the Summer Term, Trophies, Shields and Cups are awarded to individual pupils who have achieved particularly well during the school year.
+- Certificates, e.g. Star of the week, Star of the Term and Star of the Year - Privileges - Small treats - 'ARBOR and Twitter' messages home allow staff to share activities and rewards easily and quickly to promote good behavior and learning. - Annual Achievement Awards (At the end of the Summer Term, Trophies, Shields and Cups are awarded to individual pupils who have achieved particularly well during the school year.
 We try to inspire our pupils to work hard for these awards, show that they are achievable, and celebrate endeavour.
 Improving behaviour is implicit within each award, as we are showing that energy used effectively achieves longer lasting, higher profile and tangible rewards.)